-The new Town Quay pontoon has 46 walk ashore berths (for boats up to 12m) with power, water and free WiFi.
+The Town Quay pontoon has 46 walk ashore berths (for boats up to 12m) with power, water and free Wi-Fi.
 Berths include 26 finger berths and 20 alongside / rafted berths for boats up to 12m.
 During the summer season the majority of berths can be booked in advance through the Harbour office or online.
 A small number of rafting berths are available on a first come first served basis.
 Fore and aft buoys are also available on a first come, first served basis.

 The Dan Bran pontoon is a separate bookable visitor walk ashore pontoon that can accommodate boats up to 26m.
 The pontoon has electricity, water and free Wi-Fi and can accommodate rallies of up to 50 (10m) boats moored together.
 There are also 6 bookable berths for smaller boats up to 8m in length on the inside of the Harbour Master’s Pontoon.
 Both pontoons are located adjacent to the Royal Lymington Yacht Club.

-During the winter season, visitor berth number are limited and available on a first come first served basis only.
+During the winter season, visitor berth number are limited.

 Newly refurbished free washrooms and showers are provided adjacent to the visitors’ moorings on the Town Quay.
 Visitors to the Dan Bran pontoon can use the washroom and shower facilities at the adjacent Lymington Town Sailing Club.